 Every year, hundreds of thousands of people around the world experience a stroke.
 Of the survivors, around 65% will have stroke-related visual symptoms that can make daily living a struggle.

 The good news is that many of these visual symptoms are treatable.
-At The Neuro-Optometry Centre at Dr. Hopkins & Associates Optometry, we help stroke survivors regain healthy visual functioning and minimize uncomfortable symptoms using neuro-optometric rehabilitation therapy.
+At Niagara Vision Therapy Centre at Dr. Hopkins & Associates Optometry, we help stroke survivors regain healthy visual functioning and minimize uncomfortable symptoms using neuro-optometric rehabilitation therapy.

 What’s a Stroke?